Paranas: History

-From the Maqueda bay, fish fresh of different kinds are so plentiful that people who engaged in fishing earned enough for the family support.
-Aside from the fish sea shells can also be gathered from there.
-The famous bahong, sabuad, baliad, ponao, saringa, bocawil, and others so plentiful and more than enough for the town's consumption.
+From the Maqueda bay, fresh fish of different kinds are so plentiful that people who engage in fishing are able to earn enough to support their families.
+Aside from the fish, sea shells can also be gathered in the location.
+The famous bahong, sabuad, baliad, ponao, saringa, bocawil, and others have an abundant supply, with more than enough for the town's consumption.

 The people of Wright are lovers of socials and they love dance the Curracha.
 The Summer time Club is a town organization composed of both the married and single group that usually hold its annual affair very beginning of the summer vacation.

 During the American period, Paranas was renamed by the new administrators to Wright, in honour of General Wright.
 However, locals retained and still use the name Paranas.
 It absorbed the former town of San Sebastian.
 In 1950, the barrios of San Sebastian, Jitaasan, Dolores, Camanjagay, Bontod, Campidasa, Campiyak, Maslog, Balogo, Maropangpang, Binongtoan, and Bolwan was re-created as a town.

 In 1955 the sitio of Madalanot was converted into a barrio.